slitzfringe/Limitless-Sight/README.md

 # How It Works:

 Limitless Sight harnesses the power of generative AI to create an immersive auditory experience.
-We used Google Gemini for converting images into text descriptions, focusing on clarity and accuracy to paint a vivid picture, allowing listener to imagine their surroundings.
+We used **Google Gemini** for converting images into text descriptions, focusing on clarity and accuracy to paint a vivid picture, allowing listener to imagine their surroundings.
-Facebook MusicGen then adds a layer of emotional depth by generating mood-synchronized background music.
-Finally, Eleven Labs converts the narrative into speech,  merging it seamlessly with the background music to produce a complete audio experience that is both informative and immersive.
+**Facebook MusicGen** then adds a layer of emotional depth by generating mood-synchronized background music.
+Finally, **Eleven Labs** converts the narrative into speech,  merging it seamlessly with the background music to produce a complete audio experience that is both informative and immersive.

-We demonstrated our prototype using an ESP32 cam connected via Wi-Fi, with data processing happening on my laptop, which we presented as a microprocessor and the final output-“a combination of narrative and music” was delivered through a Bluetooth neckband.
-With precision and persistence, we provided an on-the-go solution for users.
+We demonstrated our prototype using an **ESP32 cam** (connected via Wi-Fi) mounted on Eyeglaseses, with data processing happening on my laptop, which we presented as a microprocessor.
+The final output - a combination of narrative and music - was delivered through a Bluetooth neckband, providing an on-the-go solution for users.

 # Dependences:
 This are the dependencies that were present in my conda environment.